First look inside Moseley's new M&S Foodhall

 It’s been a derelict site at the heart of one of Birmingham’s finest suburbs for more than a decade.

-From shelves packed with fresh meat and vegetables to rows of ready meals and shelves loaded with drinks galore, there’s going to be something for every taste – including vegetarians, vegans and people who want foodstuff’s ‘made without’ wheat.
+From shelves packed with fresh meat and vegetables to rows of ready meals and shelves loaded with drinks galore, there’s something for every taste – including vegetarians, vegans and people who want foodstuff’s ‘made without’ wheat.

 Like our dedicated Moseley Facebook page